exercism/website-copy/tracks/javascript/exercises/resistor-colors/mentoring.md

 #### Approvability

-If the solution does not look like the reasonable solutions, do _not_ approve it.
+If the solution does not look like the reasonable solutions, do _not_ approve it, unless they match an exception.

-There are two exceptions: a student who uses a `reducer` on the `reverse` of the input.
+There are exceptions: a student who uses a `reducer` on the `reverse` of the input.
 This is a technique that comes from other languages as well as algorithm solving in university and is perfectly valid.
 It's also the only _real_ way to do this without conversion to a `String`.
 Such a solution looks like this: